Welcome to Mount Carmel Ministries!

 We offer a variety of housing options from air conditioned lodge rooms to quaint cottage cabins overlooking the lake.
 All have their own private bathroom and comfortable beds.

-Adult Camps typically run from Monday afternoon through Thursday mornings.
-Click here for the 2020 line-up and to register.
+Camps for Adults of All Ages typically run from Monday afternoon through Thursday mornings.

 Teacher: Fred Baltz

 Light for Daily Living from Luther